 Traditional Strategies Employed

 Traditional growth strategies focused on reaching a large number of targeted audience and engaging them for a longer term.
 But, the growth actually depends upon how efficiently these tasks are performed and to what level the desired objectives are achieved.
 Did the product reach the intended user segment?
 If it did not, the effort and money spent on the outreach is wasted resulting in no/little growth.
-Was the product able to catch the attention of the user by using printed material from Printivity or a similar company?
+Was the product able to catch the attention of the user?
 Did the user find it useful?
 Does it address an unexpressed need of the user?
 All these questions are pertaining to the level of engagement that the product is going to create with the potential user.
 Traditionally, growth strategies used the following two instruments for growth:

 Reaching Large Number of Users